Skip links and keyboard navigation

 Similarly to birds, flying-foxes (a type of bat) return to certain locations to roost and have an affinity to aggregate in groups[2].
 For colony forming bats, the environment in and surrounding the roosting site can similarly be altered through deposition, and can result in the need for specific management frameworks.
 Flying foxes also play an important role in dispersing seeds and pollinating flowering plants[3].

-Managing for ecological requirements - Roosting (Department of Environment, Science and Innovation)
+Managing for ecological requirements - Roosting (Department of the Environment, Tourism, Science and Innovation)

 Coastal high-tide shorebird habitat management guidelines